build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 kl
 ```

-In the third terminal, ru the following command, and choose one of the Spot instances listed:
+In the third terminal, run the following command, and choose one of the Spot instances listed:

 ```bash
 $ ec2-spot-interrupter —interactive